d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 F(x) = \int_0^x f(y) \; dy.
 $$

-Let us suppose that we want to know how this function looks when we compose it with another, and consider $F(u(x))$.
+Let us suppose that we want to know how this function looks when we compose it with another to obtain $F(u(x))$.
 By the chain rule, we know

-Consider the chain rule for differentiation.
-This states that

 $$
 \frac{d}{dx}F(u(x)) = \frac{dF}{dx}(u(x))\cdot \frac{du}{dx}.